-Over the years, the Canusa Games have become an important tradition in Hamilton and Flint.
+Over the years, the games have become an important tradition in Hamilton and Flint.
 Thousands of athletes have competed in the games over the years, and many have gone on to achieve success at the national and international level.

 In addition to the sports competitions, there will be a number of other events taking place throughout the weekend, including an opening ceremony, activities for families, and a closing ceremony.
 These events provide an opportunity for athletes and their families to come together and celebrate the spirit of the games.

-The Canusa Games are an important part of the Hamilton and Flint communities, and they serve as a reminder of the importance of friendship and healthy competition.
+The CANUSA Games an important part of the Hamilton and Flint communities, and they serve as a reminder of the importance of friendship and healthy competition.
 The games have been able to withstand the test of time, and they continue to bring people together from both sides of the border.
-As the Canusa Games celebrate their 65th year, we look forward to another exciting and memorable event.
+As the CANUSA Games celebrate their 65th year, we look forward to another exciting and memorable event.